-- You must set the value to true for only one component at a time. - While updating any component other than Identity Vault, you must always set the value of IDVAULT SKIP UPDATE to true to skip the Identity Vault update. - When you update iManager, the iManager plug-ins, if any, are also upgraded.
+- You must set the value to true for only one component at a time. - By default, Identity Manager installation is blocked when the IMANAGER_MIGRATION_PLANNED is set to false.
+Plan your iManager migration by referring to the Known Issue in the NetIQ Identity Manager 4.8 Service Pack 7 Release Notes.
+After taking the required action you can continue with the Identity Manager installation. - While updating any component other than Identity Vault, you must always set the value of IDVAULT SKIP UPDATE to true to skip the Identity Vault update.